oskarsinger/hosinger/weekly_progress.md

 ###<a name='29feb'>29 February 2016 and 6 March 2016</a>

 ####Previous Work
 * Hogwild could be quite helpful to us, especially considering our desire to impose sparsity penalties/constraints.
-The idea behind Hogwild seems quite similar to the idea behind the marginal likelihood for distributed parameter estimation paper.
+The idea behind Hogwild seems quite similar to the idea behind the marginal likelihood for distributed parameter estimation paper, which will also be quite useful.

 ####Our Ideas
 * Use differential geometry to do (functional?)
 CCA on some manifold so it is more sensitive to non-linear relationships.
 Is this somehow equivalent to the measure transform?
 This is sort of inspired by reading about Fisher info and natural gradient.